 By the time housekeeping arrives someone has already slipped and hit their head on the floor – now you have to dispatch medical.
 Hurry!

 See where this is headed?

 A minor incident turns severe as a result of a very slow response.

-Not only does this lead to a legal case – affecting your property financially – but you’re no longer looking good to your guests or feeling great…
+Not only does this lead to a legal case – affecting your property financially – but you’re no longer looking good to your customers or feeling great…

-You have a hard enough time getting all your departments to communicate before an event.
+You have a hard enough time getting all your personnel to communicate before an event.

-Could you imagine the impact tons of incidents piling up could do to them?
+Could you imagine the impact tons of incidents piling up could have on them?